Skip to content

 With both data breaches and fines on the rise, workplace password security has become more critical than ever.
 We've some practical tips to help.

-People's attitude to password security is alarmingly lax, which can have costly repercussions for businesses. $1 trillion was lost to cybercrime in 2020, according to McAfee.
+People's attitude to password security is alarmingly lax, which can have costly repercussions for businesses.
+It is estimated that cybercrime costs the UK economy $27 billion per year.
 An estimated five billion unique user credentials (e.g. username and password combinations) are available on the darknet to cybercriminals that can grant access to corporate networks or bank accounts.

 a.
 Credential stuffing